Post-traumatic Stress Disorder Treatment Options

 Psychotherapists provide talk therapy employing different techniques and interventions based on different theories.
 Psychotherapist must be licensed and include the following: licensed clinical social workers (LCSW), licensed professional counselors (LPC), licensed marriage and family therapists (LMFT), and psychologist (Phd or PsyD).

-Veterans who are eligible to receive care under the Veterans Choice Program can locate a provider here: www.va.gov/opa/apps/locator/
+Veterans who are eligible to receive care under the Veterans Community Care program can locate a provider here: www.va.gov/opa/apps/locator/